KimiaLabMayo/proxyFL/README.md

 - [University of Waterloo](https://uwaterloo.ca/)

 ### Disclaimers
-This technology is patneted [see patent](https://patents.justia.com/patent/20230153461).
+This technology is patneted ([see patent](https://patents.justia.com/patent/20230153461)).
 The code is provided for research purposes only and without any warranty.
 Any commercial use is prohibited.

 **NOTE: This repository is a clone of [ProxyFL](https://github.com/layer6ai-labs/ProxyFL) repository from [layer6](https://layer6.ai/), with additions made by Rhazes Lab**